Lufthansa cancels 137 long-haul flights on Saturday

-BERLIN (Reuters) - Lufthansa (LHAG.DE) said it was cancelling 137 long-haul flights on Saturday affecting around 30,000 passengers due to a strike by pilots, it said on Friday.
+BERLIN, Nov 25 (Reuters) - Lufthansa said it was cancelling 137 long-haul flights on Saturday affecting around 30,000 passengers due to a strike by pilots, it said on Friday.

 Pilots represented by union Vereinigung Cockpit began the walkout on Wednesday and said on Thursday they would extend it to long-haul flights on Saturday.

 Lufthansa said 95 percent or 2,863 of its scheduled flights on Saturday would still take place.
-Of the 137 canceled flights, 88 are intercontinental routes.
+Of the 137 cancelled flights, 88 are intercontinental routes.
 A few medium- and short-haul flights would also be affected, it added.
+(Reporting by Caroline Copley; Editing by Arno Schuetze)